alinobari/meeting_app/README.md

 To setup the database, run `php artisan migrate`.
 The necessary tables will then be installed.

 ## Test the API
-A .json file in `tests/AWS Freshworks test.postman_collection.json` is provided to show the core functionality of the API.
+A .json file in `tests/AWStest.postman_collection.json` is provided to show the core functionality of the API.
 Some fields must be filled in by the user, since certain names and token will vary between uses.